Islabikes

-Islabikes (/ˈaɪlə/ EYE-lə /baɪks/) is a manufacturer of bicycles based near Ludlow in Shropshire, England.
-Originally known for children's bikes, since 2019 the company has also produced bicycles aimed at the over 65s.
-It was founded in 2006 by competitive cyclist Isla Rowntree, the name Islabikes derived from her first name, initially located at Claverley in east Shropshire until it moved to Bromfield, Shropshire in 2010.
+Islabikes (/ˈaɪlə/ EYE-lə /baɪks/) is an online retailer of bicycle parts and former manufacturer of specialist bicycle parts based near Ludlow in Shropshire, England.
+From its founding in 2005 through 2023, the company was known for children's bikes, and from 2019 they added bicycles aimed at riders over age 65.
+It was founded by former competitive cyclist Isla Rowntree, initially located at Claverley in east Shropshire until it moved to Bromfield near Ludlow in 2010, then Ludlow itself in 2019.
+It ultimately located in Stanton Lacy, Shropshire.
 In November 2014 the company employed 40 people.
+Since 2023, it has sold only parts.